100 Youth Who Care - March 5th

 Commitment can be quarterly, monthly or more – it’s up to you.

 100 YOUTH WHO CARE

-100 Youth Who Care events, attended by students from public and private high schools across West Vancouver have resulted in monies being granted to the below charitable organizations that benefit youth/young adults in our community and across the North Shore:
+100 Youth Who Care events, attended by students from public and private high schools across West Vancouver have resulted in over $29,000 being granted to the below charitable organizations that benefit youth/young adults in our community and across the North Shore:

 - BC Wheelchair Sports Association